decentraland/old-documentation/_posts/general/DAO/Overview/2021-06-18-requesting-grants.md

 #### Roadmap and milestones

 Please share a realistic and achievable timeline for your project with discrete milestones.
-It is important that you publicly share progress toward each milestone in the Forum thread generated for your grant.
+It is important that you publicly share progress toward each milestone in the Forum thread or Discord channel generated for your grant.
 Milestones should include concrete deliverables and dates, to make it easy for the community to compare your actual progress with your initial proposal.

 ## Submitting your proposal